 MISCELLANEOUS:

-All legal and other costs and expenses incurred by both Parties with respect of the Facility, the Security Documents and other related matters will be paid by each Party respectfully.
+All legal and other costs and expenses incurred by both Parties with respect of the Facility, the Security Documents and other related matters will be paid by each Party respectively.

 All Security Documents will be prepared by or under the supervision of Lender's and Borrower’s solicitors.
 Acceptance of this offer will be contingent on both party’s solicitor’s approval.